hellodiara/React-neighborhood-map/README.md

 * `$ git clone https://github.com/hellodiara/React-neighborhood-map.git` or [download](_https://github.com/hellodiara/React-neighborhood-map/archive/master.zip) the project
 * Open your command line interface and go into the project's directory `$ cd neighborhood-map`
 * Install all project dependencies with `$ npm install` .
 This will open the app in development mode on `localhost:3000`.
-* You must use your own map API Keys from Google and Foursquare.
+* You must use your own API Keys from Google and Foursquare for the map and image data.

 ## Features:
 * Map markers to identify popular locations or places